cmillar70/Engierring_4_Notebook/README.md

 ### Reflection

-This was relatively easy once I igured out how strings worked.
+This was relatively easy once I figured out the split command.
+I split the phrase into words and then split the words into letters. then I printed the phrase letter by letter with dashes in between each word

 ## Hangman